 FrostFire announced on their Facebook page earlier this week the immediate release of their CS:GO squad, alongside their PUBG team.

 Throughout the year, FrostFire experimented with a few rosters, finally settling on Muhd “Avirity” Norazwan and Haiqal “hiqa1” Nagib who joined in March and August respectively.
-In addition, ex-XCN coach and player, Andrew “bali” Joseph, was picked up by the team in June this year.
+In addition, ex-XCN coach and player, Andrew “bali” Joseph, joined the team in June this year.

 The squad most recently competed in Jakarta for the OMEN Challenger Series 2019, where they placed 7-8th.
 According to their Facebook announcement, the team will play under the FrostFire banner once more for the Taiwan Excellence grand finals, later this month.

 On the back of a lackluster year of results for the team, coupled with the rising popularity of mobile esports in the South East Asia region, the pressure presented is a lethal combination for FrostFire.
-It’s unfortunate we see yet another CS:GO team disbanded after nearly coming so close.
+It’s unfortunate to see another CS:GO team disbanded after nearly coming so close.